Prag8855/aab/frontend/content/glossary/Mietschuldenfreiheitsbescheinigung.md

     guides/moving-out.md
 ---

-The *Mietschuldenfreiheitsbescheinigung* is a letter that you get from your landlord when you [move out](/guides/moving-out).
+The *Mietschuldenfreiheitsbescheinigung* is a letter from your landlord.
+You get it when you [move out](/guides/moving-out).
 It confirms that you don't owe money to your landlord.
 You might need it to [apply for an apartment](/guides/find-a-flat-in-berlin#required-documents).
 It has no specific format.

 Your landlord can refuse to give you a *Mietschuldenfreiheitsbescheinigung*.
 They can charge a fee for it.[^1]